Art-of-WiFi/UniFi-Cloud-API-client/README.md

 ## Getter and Setter Methods

-There are several getter and setter methods available to interact with the UniFi API client:
+There are several getter and setter methods available to interact with the UniFi Cloud API client:
 - setTimeout(int $timeout): Sets the timeout for the HTTP requests in seconds, default is 10 seconds.
 - getTimeout(): Returns the timeout for the HTTP requests in seconds.
 - setDebug(bool $debug): Enables or disables debug mode, false by default.
 - getDebug(): Returns the debug mode status.
-- getVersion(): Returns the version of the UniFi API client.
+- getVersion(): Returns the version of the UniFi Cloud API client.

 ## API Reference